-This is a Phase I, open-label, single-dose study to evaluate the pharmacokinetics of MCI-186 in male or female subjects with mild renal impairment (Group 1, n = 11), moderate renal impairment (Group 2, n = 8) and normal renal function (Group 3, n=11) as defined using the estimation of glomerular filtration rate (eGFR) based on the 3-variable Japanese equation [7] at Day -1.
-Subjects may be replaced or additional subjects may be enrolled to ensure a minimum threshold of 6 completing and evaluable subjects per group.
-The sponsor adds three subjects with mild renal impairment and three subjects with normal renal function because PK data of three subjects in each with mild renal impairment and normal renal function will be excluded from PK analysis set.
-Therefore, each 11 subjects will be allocated in Group 1 and Group 3 respectively, 8 subjects will be allocated in Group 2 and at least 6 subjects will be completed and evaluable per group.
+This is a Phase I, multi-center, open-label, single-dose study to evaluate the pharmacokinetics of MCI-186 in male or female subjects with mild hepatic impairment (Group 1, n = 8), moderate hepatic impairment (Group 2, n = 8) and normal hepatic function (Group 3, n=8) defined using the Child-Pugh classification (subjects with hepatic impairment only).
+Subjects may be replaced or additional subjects may be enrolled to ensure a minimum threshold of 6 completing and evaluable subjects per group based on the Child-Pugh classification (subjects with hepatic impairment only) at Day -1.

-- Group 1: Subjects with mild renal impairment (eGFR 60-89 mL/min/1.73m2 as determined by the 3-variable Japanese equation) - Group 2: Subjects with moderate renal impairment (eGFR 30-59 mL/min/1.73m2) - Group 3: Subjects with healthy normal renal function to match Group 1 and Group 2 for age, body weight, and gender (eGFR≥90 mL/min/1.73m2)
+- Group 1: Subjects with mild hepatic impairment (Child-Pugh total score of 5 or 6) - Group 2: Subjects with moderate hepatic impairment (Child-Pugh total score of 7 to 9) - Group 3: Subjects with healthy normal hepatic function to match Group 1 and Group 2 for age, body weight, and gender